Equinor: Pipeline operations

-Biofuels
+Solar

+Equinor has stakes in solar power projects in Latin America and Northwestern Europe.

+In Brazil, Equinor has a 43.5% stake in the Apodi Solar plant in Ceará and a 30% stake in the Mendubim complex of solar plants in the Rio Grande do Norte.
+In Bahia, another solar plant is expected to be completed by the end of 2025 and will be fully owned by Equinor.

+In Poland, Equinor owns three solar plants producing about 171MW.
+Another 20MW solar plant is current under construction as of October 2025.

+In Denmark, Equinor owns a 65MW solar plant in Jutland.

+In Sweden, Equinor owns a 95MW solar plant in Alvesta.

 Wind energy

 Equinor owns and operates the 30-MW Hywind Scotland floating wind farm 18 mi off Peterhead, Scotland.
 Equinor owns 50% stake in the Polish 1,200-MW Bałtyk Środkowy III and Bałtyk Środkowy II offshore wind farms.
 It also owns 25% stake in the 385-MW Arkona wind farm offshore Germany.
 Equinor operates the Sheringham Shoal Offshore Wind Farm with 40% stake in the project and has 50% stake in each Creyke Beck A and B and Teesside A wind farms of the Dogger Bank Wind Farm development in the United Kingdom.

+In February 2025, Equinor announced that they would cut investments in renewables to $5bn over the next two years, down from about $10bn.

+In August 2025, Equinor and SSE finalized a seabed lease with the Crown Estate to progress the Dogger Bank D offshore wind project.

 Petrol stations

 The company operated fuel stations under the main brand Statoil, fully automated stations under 1-2-3 and some of the stations under Ingo brand in Denmark and Sweden.
 In September 2007 Statoil acquired all Nordic Jet stations and continued to use the brand name until 2014 when the Nordic stations were rebranded to the new brand name Ingo.
-After the aquistion of Norsk Hydro in 2007 also operated 118 Hydro and Uno-X fuel station networks in Sweden until were sold together with 40 Jet stations in Norway in 2009 to Finnish company St1.
+After the acquisition of Norsk Hydro in 2007 also operated 118 Hydro and Uno-X fuel station networks in Sweden until were sold together with 40 Jet stations in Norway in 2009 to Finnish company St1.

 In 2010, the downstream operations were separated into new listed company Statoil Fuel & Retail.
 In total Statoil had about 2,300 fuel station services in Denmark, Estonia, Ireland, Latvia, Lithuania, Norway, Poland, Russia, and Sweden, as well as significant lubricants and aviation fuel operations.

 In 2012 Canadian company Alimentation Couche-Tard agreed to buy the company for $2.8 billion.
 In 2016, Couche-Tard decided to rebrand all fuel stations into the Circle K brand.